A thatched roof is always at risk from fire. When a fire takes hold of a thatched property the damage is devastating.

 Do you live in a thatched property?

-- It is important to insulate the chimney flue to prevent the heat from transferring into the thatch layer.
-This is especially important when a solid fuel or wood burner is installed as they burn at higher temperatures than conventional open fires.
+- It's important to insulate the chimney flue to prevent the heat from transferring into the thatch layer.
+This is especially important when a solid fuel or wood burner is installed as they burn at higher temperatures than conventional open fires

-- Have the chimney swept regularly by a qualified chimney sweep.
-A chimney in regular use should be swept twice a year.
+- Make sure you have your chimney swept regularly by a qualified chimney sweep.
+A chimney in regular use should be swept twice a year

-- Have the chimney inspected by a qualified chimney engineer.
+- Have your chimney inspected by a qualified chimney engineer

-- If you have a spark arrestor fitted clean it regularly.
-This should be done every three months on chimneys in regular use and the arrestor should be taken down to clean.
+- If you have a spark arrestor fitted, make sure you clean it regularly.
+This should be done every three months on chimneys in regular use and the arrestor should be taken down to clean

-- Smoke alarms should be installed throughout your home.
-If you have a loft space then an interlinked smoke alarm should be installed which is linked to at least one other within your home.
+- Make sure you have smoke alarms installed throughout your home.
+If you have a loft space, an interlinked smoke alarm should be installed which is linked to at least one other within your home

-- Be careful when using blowtorches or heat guns (if plumbing or painting etc).
+- Take extra care when using blowtorches or heat guns (if plumbing or painting etc.)

-We also encourage you to fill in our Thatched Property Owners Pack and keep it in a safe place at home.
-The details in this pack will give firefighters all the information they need to know about your property and in the event of a fire at your home, will enable them to tackle the fire more swiftly.
+This document is designed to be filled in and kept in a safe place so that firefighters have access to all of the information they need about your property.
+In the event of a fire in your home, this information will help them to tackle the fire quickly and efficiently.